 In a time when focus on employee well-being is at an all-time high, the task of requesting a vacation continues to be a frustrating task for most employees.
 Workers have to log into an HR system and try to find the screen they need to submit the request.
 Then they need to switch to Outlook to update their calendar and set an out-of-office message, notify team members in Slack or Teams that they’ll be out, update any other scheduling systems that are used, etc.

 Employees need a vacation just to recover from that process!

-Outcome-driven design eliminates that frustration by focusing on the end goal of what people are trying to achieve, bringing a multi-step process down into a single or a few steps to save employees time and reducing friction in their work day.
-This isn’t about introducing a new app - it’s about creating a new front-end experience on top of an existing system to help employees reach their desired outcome more quickly and with less hassle.
+Outcome-driven design eliminates that frustration by focusing on the end goal of what people are trying to achieve, bringing a multi-step process down into single or a few steps to save employees time and reduce friction in their work day.
+This isn’t about introducing new digital tools - it’s about creating a new front-end experience on top of an existing system to help employees reach their desired outcome more quickly and with less hassle.

 And in case you think saving a few minutes on a single task might not seem like a big deal, consider the significance of multiplying that single task by all the times an employee performs it over the course of their employee journey.
 Then multiply it again by all the employees in the organization – that’s when the time savings start to really add up and the improvements to the employee experience are even more impactful.
 Just as an example, Liberty Mutual Insurance was able to save $7 million in reclaimed productivity as a result of modernizing their digital workplace and amplifying their intranet.

 Another way to drastically improve productivity is by creating an integrated digital work experience that gives employees access to everything they need to know and do from a single location.
 Integrations with the key enterprise systems employees need is a great way to accomplish this.